⚠️ We are currently updating our 2020/21 tax guidance across the website

 Can I claim for pre-trade expenses?

-In this section, we discuss pre-trade expenses and how you go about claiming them.
+On this page, we discuss pre-trade expenses and how you go about claiming them.

 Pre-trade expenses are those that you pay out before you start trading.
 As a general rule, trade cannot commence until you are:

-- In a position to provide the goods and services that your trade will provide (for example you have bought some stock); and
+in a position to supply the goods and services that your business will provide (for example you have bought some stock); and

 However, to get to the point of being able to start trading you are likely to have spent money on things necessary for your business such as buying equipment, buying stock, paying rent for premises, getting insurance, advertising.
 These expenses are likely to be pre-trade expenses.

-Pre trade expenses can also include items that you owned privately that you will now use in your business.
+Pre-trade expenses can also include items that you owned privately that you will now use in your business.
 There is an example showing how you can include equipment, that you have pre-owned privately in your accounts and Self Assessment tax return in the Case Study in our Self-employment guide.

-Pre trade expenses, as with other expenses, can either be normal expenses that are deductible when working out your profit or capital expenditure that is given relief through capital allowances.
+Pre-trade expenses, as with other expenses, can either be revenue expenses that are deductible when working out your profit or capital expenditure.

-Brian starts trading as an electrician on 1 June 2016.
-He had 500 leaflets printed to advertise his services in March 2016.
-The cost of these leaflets will be treated as a separate deduction from his profits in the first accounting period.
+Brian starts trading as an electrician on 1 June 2020.
+He had 500 leaflets printed to advertise his services in March 2020.
+The cost of these leaflets will be treated as a separate pre-trade deduction from his profits in the first accounting period.
 This is because such advertising costs would normally be deducted from his trading profits had he paid for them after he started trading and they were incurred within seven years of trade commencing.

-Amelia starts trading as a coffee shop on 1 August 2016.
-She had to pay legal costs in July 2016 in connection with signing a 99-year lease for the shop.
+Amelia starts her business running a coffee shop on 1 August 2020.
+She had to pay legal costs in July 2020 in connection with signing a 99-year lease for the shop.
 She will not be able to claim the legal costs as pre-trade expenses for tax purposes because such expenses would not normally be deducted from trading profits as they are capital costs.

-You can read about this in the section 'what if I make a loss?'.
+You can read about this on our page What if I make a loss?.

 If you incur capital expenditure, on assets that will be used in your trade, before trading starts, the expenses are treated as being incurred on your first day of trading.
 The tax treatment of these capital costs will depend if you are using the accruals basis or cash basis to prepare your accounts.
 If you are using the cash basis then you may be able to claim these as a business expense and if you are using the accruals basis you may be able to claim capital allowances.

-Giovanni buys shelving for his shop on 3 March 2016, but does not start trading as a florist until 1 May 2016.
-He will be treated as buying the shelving on 1 May 2016 and can claim capital allowances on the cost of the shelving (as long as he has not elected to use the cash basis).
+Giovanni buys shelving for his shop on 3 March 2020, but does not start trading as a florist until 1 May 2020.
+He will be treated as buying the shelving on 1 May 2020 and can claim capital allowances on the cost of the shelving (as long as he has not elected to use the cash basis).
 If Giovanni has elected to use the cash basis then the cost of the shelving is treated as incurred on 1 May 2020 and Giovanni can claim the cost as a business expense.